OSU Medical Center

 Call is spread amongst all residents in the program equally and is taken from home.
 Residents are responsible for ER coverage and floor consultations under the guidance of overseeing physicians that cover three of Tulsa’s four major hospitals (OSU, Hillcrest and St. John’s Medical Centers).

-In addition to a salary, full healthcare benefits are offered at no additional cost to the resident for the resident and their family members.
-All the major facilities that our residents rotate at supply food at no cost while on duty.
-OSU Graduate Medical Education supplies up to $1000 (year 2-3) and $1500 (year 4-5) stipends for conferences and travel and additional grants provide one surgical textbook annually.
+In addition to a salary, full healthcare benefits are offered to the resident and their family at no additional cost.
+All of the major facilities that our residents work at supply food at no cost while on duty.
+OSU Graduate Medical Education provides up to $1000 (PGY 2-3) and $1500 (PGY 4-5) annual stipends for conferences and travel, and additional grants provide one surgical textbook annually to all of the residents.